+The Company is committed to maintain the good standards of Corporate Governance andadheres to the Corporate Governance requirements set out by the Securities and ExchangeBoard of India (SEBI').
 The Company has complied with the Corporate Governance Codeas stipulated under the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.
 A separate section on Report on Corporate Governance along withcertificate from the auditors confirming the compliance of conditions of CorporateGovernance is annexed and forms part of the Annual Report.

 RELATED PARTY TRANSACTIONS

-All transactions entered with Related Parties during the financial year 2019-2020 wereon an arm's length basis and were in the ordinary course of business and the provisions ofSection 188 of the Companies Act 2013 are not attracted.
+All transactions entered with Related Parties during the financial year 2019-2020 wereon an arm's length basis and in the ordinary course of business and the provisions ofSection 188 of the Companies Act 2013 are not attracted.
 Further during the year underreview there are no materially significant related party transactions which may have apotential conflict with the interest of the Company at large.
-Accordingly the disclosurerequired under Section 134(3)(h) of the Act read with Rule 8(2) of the Companies(Accounts) Rules 2014 in Form AOC-2 is not applicable to your Company.
+Accordingly the disclosurerequired under Section 134(3)(h) of the Act read with Rule 8(2) of the Companies(Accounts) Rules 2014 in Form AOC-2 is not applicable to the Company.

 All Related Party Transactions are placed before the Audit Committee for approval.Prior omnibus approval of the Audit Committee is obtained for the transactions which areof a foreseen and repetitive nature.
 The transactions entered into pursuant to the omnibusapproval so granted along with a statement giving details of all related partytransactions are placed before the Audit Committee.

-The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website and may be accessed at the link http://www.birlacorporation.com/investors/related-party-transactions-policy.pdf.
+The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website and may be accessed at the link http://www.birlacorporation.com/investors/policies/related-party-transactions-policy.pdf.

 ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 Pursuant to the provisions of the Companies Act 2013 and Rule 8(3) of Companies(Accounts) Rules 2014 details relating to Conservation of Energy Technology Absorptionand Foreign Exchange Earnings and Outgo are given in Annexure C whichis annexed hereto and forms part of the Directors' Report.

-The Company has laid a comprehensive Risk Management Policy which is reviewed by theRisk Management Committee and the Audit Committee and approved by the Board from time totime.
+The Company has adopted a comprehensive Risk Management Policy which is reviewed by theRisk Management Committee and the Audit Committee and approved by the Board from time totime.
 These procedures are reviewed to ensure that executive management controls riskthrough means of a properly defined framework.
 The major risks have been identified by theCompany and its mitigation process/measures have been formulated in the areas such as rawmaterials and fuel quality market safety litigation logistics community relationsintellectual property project execution financial human resources fraud environmentinformation technology and statutory compliance.